128technology/docs/docs/intro_installation_installer.md

 title: Manually Installing the 128T
 sidebar_label: Manually Installing the 128T
 ---
 This section describes the manual installation process for the 128T.
-For automated installation see Installing from the OTP ISO, or Installing from the Bootable ISO.
+For automated installation see [Installing from Bootable Media](intro_installation_bootable_media.md).

 ## Install Using 128T-installer

 The 128T router software installer package is hosted in the 128 Technology software repository, located at yum.128technology.com.
 During installation the system will need access to the internet to retrieve software applications and libraries.
 Please ensure the system can reach the public internet prior to commencing.
-For offline installation instructions, follow the [instructions on installing from an ISO](intro_installation_bootable_media.md).
+For offline installation instructions, follow the [instructions for installing from bootable media](intro_installation_bootable_media.md).

 1. Launch a Linux command prompt.
 2. Enter the command to install the Yum repository that corresponds to the 128T software installer.